musaddango/consolidate.js/Readme.md

 | [walrus](https://github.com/jeremyruppel/walrus) | [`npm install walrus`](https://www.npmjs.com/package/walrus) | [(website)](http://documentup.com/jeremyruppel/walrus/) |
 | [whiskers](https://github.com/gsf/whiskers.js) | [`npm install whiskers`](https://www.npmjs.com/package/whiskers) | - |

-__NOTE__: you must still install the engines you wish to use, add them to your package.json dependencies.
+__NOTE__: you must still install the engines you wish to use and add them to your package.json dependencies.

 ## API

   All templates supported by this library may be rendered using the signature `(path[, locals], callback)` as shown below, which happens to be the signature that Express supports so any of these engines may be used within Express.

-__NOTE__: All this example code uses cons.swig for the swig template engine.
-Replace swig with whatever templating you are using.
+__NOTE__: All these example codes use cons.swig for the swig template engine.
+Replace swig with whatever template you are using.
 For example, use cons.hogan for hogan.js, cons.jade for jade, etc. `console.log(cons)` for the full list of identifiers.

 ```js
 var cons = require('consolidate');